pentacent/keila-web/content/docs/segments.md

 # Segments: Build Smart Contact Segments

-Keila enables you to build subsets of your contact list.
-These subsets are called *Segments*.
+Build smart subsets of your contact list with Keila using contact metadata or custom data.These subsets are called *Segments*.

-You can either use the visual editor to combine conditions, or use the query editor to create more complex segments.
+You can either use the visual editor to combine conditions, or build more complex segments with the query editor.

 <docs-image src="docs/segment.png" alt="Screenshot of editing a contact segment in Keila"></docs-image>